Tear Jerker: Grim Fandango

 - Not the best example maybe, but Salvador's Heroic Sacrifice for some could be considered this.
 After everything the good man did to help hundreds of innocent souls get what they rightfully deserve, he himself never did.

 - The worst part?
-Salvador had a Number Nine ticket all along.
+Salvador had earned a Number Nine ticket.
 Had it not been for Hector, he would have gone straight to Heaven and never had to look back.
-Manny's reaction says it all.
+Manny's subdued reaction says it all.

 - At the end of the game, Manny is finally free to travel to the Land of Eternal Rest with Meche by his side, but learns at the last minute that demons are unable to go there.
 Glottis may now be in the most ideal position a demon could be by that point thanks to Manny, but after four years of Undying Loyalty on both of their behalves, he and his best friend are forced to separate for eternity.